Skip to content

 Python Styles and pre-commit

 In a Python project, it is important to have certain conventions or styles.
-To be consistent, one could follow some style guides for python.
+To be consistent, one could follow some style guides for Python.
 There are official proposals, such as PEP8, and "third party" style guides, such as Google Python Style Guide 34.

 We also recommend pre-commit. pre-commit helps us manage git hooks to be executed before each commit.
 Once installed, every time we run git commit -m "my commit message here", a series of commands will be executed first based on the configurations.